alttester/AltTester-Unity-SDK/docs/pages/port-forwarding.md

         - ForwardIos(string id="",int localPort=13000,int remotePort=13000)
         - KillIProxy(int id)

-        With this method you can handle port forwarding logic from tests.
+        With this methods you can handle port forwarding logic from tests.

     .. tab:: java